Mixture : Union Chapel’s Annual Organ Programme

 Organ Reframed is the only festival of its kind in the UK.
 It has been commissioning innovative music, introducing new artists and attracting new audiences to this versatile instrument since 2016.
 For more information, please see our main festival page here.

-Mixture is brought to you by Union Chapel Project with generous support from Arts Council England, PRS for Music Foundation, Brereton Memorial Fund, Three Monkies Trust, Marchus Trust, The D’Oyly Carte Charitable Trust and the Institute of Physics.
+Mixture is brought to you by Union Chapel Project with generous support from Arts Council England, PRS for Music Foundation, Brereton Memorial Fund, Three Monkies Trust, Marchus Trust and The D’Oyly Carte Charitable Trust